LeoPYDevel/ChCounter/README.md

-# ChCounter
-A simple characters counter

 # How to use?
-# Windows:
+Windows:
 For windows you need to open the *.exe file in the zip

-# Linux:
+# How to use?
+Linux:
 Unfortunatelly, you need a windows emulator for run it, but yu have two alternatives.

 # Run with python